Oceanhorn: Monster of Uncharted Seas is a beautiful adventure game.

 Release Date: Jun 22, 2017

-Platforms: PC, Xbox One, PlayStation 4, Nintendo Switch
+Platforms: PC (Windows and Mac OS), Xbox One, PlayStation 4, Nintendo Switch

 Platform Reviewed on: Nintendo Switch

-Oceanhorn: Monster of Uncharted Seas is a gorgeous single player port from mobile that resembles one of the most iconic franchises of all time.
-Zelda!
-This indie, developed by Cornfox & Bros., has a Windwaker vibe to which you start off on a beautiful little island with nothing save but a simple tree branch.
+Oceanhorn: Monster of Uncharted Seas is a gorgeous single player port that resembles one of the most iconic franchises of all time: Zelda!
+This indie has you start off on a beautiful little island with nothing but a simple tree branch.

 - Simple controls